vegaprotocol/documentation/docs/concepts/vega-chain.md

 ### Performance score: Standby validators
 The performance score for *new* standby validators is set to 0.
 The performance score of a standby validator is calculated based on them successfully submitting transactions.

-Validator candidates that have submitted a transaction to become consensus validating nodes will need to send a hash of block number `b`, separately signed by the three required keys and submitted, during each epoch and every 1000 blocks.
-The message with the signed block hash must be in blocks `b+1000` to `b+1010` to count as successfully delivered.
+Validator candidates that have submitted a transaction to become consensus validating nodes will need to send a hash of block number `b`, separately signed by the three required keys and submitted, during each epoch and every set number of blocks (`numBlocks`).

+`numBlocks` = the higher of (the lower of (50 and the epoch duration in seconds) and (epoch duration in seconds x 0.01)

+The message with the signed block hash must be in blocks `b+numBlocks` to `b+numBlocks` to count as successfully delivered.

 The network will verify this to confirm that the validator owns the keys.

 `b` is defined as:
 * The first time, it is the block number in which the joining transaction was included
-* Subsequent times, it is incremented by 1000
+* Subsequent times, it is incremented by `numBlocks`

 The network will keep track of the last 10 times a standby validator was meant to submit the transactions, and the performance score is the number of times this has been verified, divided by 10.